Fellow Since 1996

 Pondok Pendidikan Bedhog

-This profile was prepared when Jati Kuswardono was elected to the Ashoka Fellowship in 1996.
+This description of Jati Kuswardono's work was prepared when Jati Kuswardono was elected to the Ashoka Fellowship in 1996.

 Jati Kuswardono, after having developed and implemented an alternative curriculum for the education of the children of the rural poor, street children, and other marginalized groups, is now organizing a "university" for these children to prepare them to reenter the real world equipped with skills and learning that will allow them to make a living.